 Gemma studied Architecture as an undergraduate degree before completing a Masters in Construction Project Management in 2011, then an LLM in Construction Law in 2019.
 She became a member of the RICS in 2015 and currently works as a Senior Project Manager for Turner & Townsend.

-Gemma says: “Because I've continued to study for much of my adult life and worked hard to build a successful career, there is a perception that academia comes naturally to me and I handle stress well; however, this could not be further from the truth.
-I’ve always battled with the pressure of other people’s expectations against how I really feel inside.
+Gemma says: “Because I have continued to study for much of my adult life and worked hard to build a successful career, there is a perception that academia comes naturally to me and I handle stress well; however, this could not be further from the truth.
+How people perceive me at work and at home has always been a real challenge for me as I’ve always battled with the pressure of other people’s expectations against how I really feel inside.

 Since completing his university degree in Quantity Surveying, Sunny has been progressing his career and recently qualified as a member of the RICS.